False Positives Everywhere

 What we have done so far

-Our dependency scanning tool, LunaTrace, is currently in beta and you can try out.
-It has GitHub integration, CLI support to integrate with your CI job, and you can even drag and drop a file, folder, or zipped container right into the web app to see instant results.
+Our dependency scanning tool, LunaTrace, is live and you can try out today for free.
+It has a GitHub Integration, CLI support to add it to your CI job, or you can even drag and drop a file, folder, or zipped container right into the web app to see instant results.